cayomf/chat_online/README.md

 <br>
 https://flutter.dev/docs/get-started/install

-Also, link de project to a Firebase project.
+Also, link the project to a Firebase project.
 More info on the link below:
 <br>
 https://firebase.google.com/docs/flutter/setup